 - Twisted to hell and back in a strip of Super Stupor, where it's 11 jurors scared that the supervillain on trial will kill them if he's found guilty...and the 12th, an ex-supervillain who convinces them otherwise...because he wants to die.

 - Parodied in The Simpsons: Homer votes "not guilty" just to deadlock the jury, because he's enticed by the notion of being sequestered in a free hotel room with free food, free HBO, a free swimming pool and Free Willy.
 It's just coincidence that the defendant was actually innocent.

 Homer: I'm only doing what I think is right.
 I believe Freddy Quimby should walk out of here a free hotel.

-In real life, some trials can be forced to be retried if just one out of the twelve dissented.
+- In real life, some trials can be forced to be retried if even one out of the twelve dissents.
 This has led to majority verdicts (in England, 10-2) in some countries and American states to solve this problem (though in the US it is limited to some states and usually only for minor crimes).

 - In many cases in US law, a hung jury (which can result from a single dissenter) doesn't result in retrial, meaning that in theory a rogue juror can result in a de facto (if not quite de jure) acquittal, since anything that isn't a conviction in the USA is legally equivalent to innocence.
 Then again, a hung jury also technically doesn't prevent a retrial, since a hung jury generally results in a mistrial, and thus does not fall under the constitutional restrictions against double jeopardy.